 - 1/2 cups dried navy beans or one 15-ounce can navy beans, drained and rinsed.

 - 2 bay leaves

-- 4 Tablespoons vegetable oil
+- 4 Tablespoons vegetable oil or olive oil

 - salt and freshly ground black pepper to taste